necrommunity/crane-wiki/necrotome/enemies.md

   - name: Leprechaun
     info: Spawns on a pile of 50 or more gold on the 8th beat after it's created.
     variants:
-  - name: Mage
+  - name: Mages
-    info: Technical enemy that tries to affect your movement.
+    info: Technical enemies that try to afect your movement.
     variants: 3
-  - name: Mimic
+  - name: Mimics
-    info: This enemy is not what they first appear to be.
+    info: These enemies are not what they first appear to be.
     variants: 5
-  - name: Mole
+  - name: Moles
-    info: Moves underground, pop up to attack.
+    info: Move underground, pop up to attack.
     variants: 1
-  - name: Monkey
+  - name: Monkeys
-    info: Deals no direct damage, but affects your movement in various ways.
+    info: Deal no direct damage, but affect your movement in various ways.
     variants: 4
-  - name: Mushroom
+  - name: Mushrooms
-    info: This enemy type stretches from environmental to also being one of the few 3/4 time signature enemies.
+    info: This enemy type stretches from environmental to also being one of the few 3/4 time signiature enemies.
     variants: 4
-  - name: Orc
+  - name: Orcs
-    info: Armoured enemy that chases you down.
+    info: Armoured enemies that chase the player down.
     variants: 3
   - name: Pixie
     info: Explodes on damage, heals on contact.
     variants: 1
-  - name: Sarcophagus
+  - name: Sarcophagi
-    info: Spawns [Skeletons](enemies/skeletons) of the same variant.
+    info: Spawns [Skeletons](enemies/skeletons) of the same colour.
     variants: 3
-  - name: Shopkeeper
+  - name: Shopkeepers
-    info: Passive until attacked (mostly), high damage.
+    info: Friendly until they're attacked (mostly), high damage.
     variants: 9
-  - name: Shove Monster
+  - name: Shove Monsters
     info: Pushes you in a straight line to crush you against walls or other entities.
     variants: 2
-  - name: Skeleton
+  - name: Skeletons
     info: Dem bones.
     variants: 12
-  - name: Slime
+  - name: Slimes
     info:
     variants: 6
   - name: Spider
     info:
     variants: 1
-  - name: Spirit
+  - name: Spirits
     info: Stays in walls, moves diagonally once freed.
     variants: 5
   - name: Tar Monster
     info:
     variants: 1
-  - name: Warlock
+  - name: Warlocks
     info:
     variants: 2
   - name: Water Ball